The State of Password Security 2024 Report

 The NIST cybersecurity page goes on to say that “some NIST cybersecurity assignments are defined by federal statutes, executive orders and policies.
 For example, the Office of Management and Budget (OMB) mandates that all federal agencies implement NIST’s cybersecurity standards and guidance for non-national security systems.”

-Unfortunately, NIST’s recommendations have not yet been universally accepted and implemented by federal agencies.
+Unfortunately, NIST’s recommendations have not yet been universally accepted and implemented by all federal agencies.
 And while NIST sets the standards that agencies purport to follow, even it has its own weakness in the form of a disorganized website.

 Technology moves fast.
 For business and individuals, so much of our lives are now online in a myriad of accounts that range from fun entertainment sites to serious financial business like our bank accounts.